Apollon77/ioBroker.tuya/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Added support to control Zigbee Devices via Hubs locally
+* (Apollon77) Prevent crash case when new unencrypted device is discovered
 * (Apollon77) More schema information added/updated

 ### 3.10.2 (2022-12-05)